bolajikoyi/Corona-Virus-Test-App/README.md

 # Corona-Virus-Test-App

 This app simulates Corona virus test when an X-ray image is uploaded to the server.
 It randomly generates a positive or nagative result.
 It is designed just for illustration, and does not actually perform corona virus test.
-Designed is done with MEAN stack.
+The app design is done with MEAN stack.

 ## Running the project on localhost